Diatomo/Portfolio_Website/README.md

-# Portfolio_Website
+# Website Portfolio
-This is a development repository for my portfolio website
+This is a development repository for my portfolio website.
+The purposes of publishing in a public repository is to illustrate my understanding of web-development, python, and the flask framework.
+The website also highlights some past and current projects that some might find interesting.
+This project is mainly intended for job applications but will be updated for future aesthetic and purposes.